gem/oq-irmt-qgis/svir/help/source/03_menu.rst

 The plugin menu
 ***************

-When the IRMT plugin is installed, it adds its own menu to those available on the QGIS graphical user interface.
+When the OpenQuake IRMT plugin is installed, it adds its own menu to those available on the QGIS graphical user interface.
 The plugin menu contains the options listed below.
 For each option, this manual provides a separate chapter with the description of its functionality and of the typical workflows in which